-Lightning Page tabs let you add Lightning Pages to the Salesforce1 and Lightning Experience navigation menus.
+Lightning Page tabs let you add App Page Lightning Pages to the Salesforce1 navigation list and the Lightning Experience navigation bar.

-In Salesforce Classic, Lightning Page tabs don't show up on the All Tabs page when you click the plus icon (•) that appears to the right of your current tabs.
+In Salesforce Classic, Lightning Page tabs don't show up on the All Tabs page when you click the plus icon ( • ) that appears to the right of your current tabs.
 Nor do Lightning Page tabs show up in the Available Tabs list when you customize the tabs for your apps.

-Custom Object Tabs and Web Tabs available in: Contact Manager, Group,

-Performance, Unlimited, and Developer Editions
+Custom Object Tabs and Web Tabs available in: Contact Manager, Group, Professional, Enterprise, Performance, Unlimited, and Developer Editions